 further stumbling stones in Sievekingplatz 1 Ziviljustizgebäude:

-Heinrich Basch, Paul Blumenthal, Franz Daus, Hermann Feiner, Richard Hoffmann, Lambert Leopold, Wilhelm Prochownick, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein
+Heinrich Basch, Paul Blumenthal, Franz Daus, Dr. Hermann Moritz Falk, Hermann Feiner, Richard Hoffmann, Lambert Leopold, Wilhelm Prochownick, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein

 Dr. Kurt (Curt) Heinrich Ledien, born 5 June 1893 in Berlin-Charlottenburg, imprisoned in the Fuhlsbüttel and Neuengamme Concentration Camps, murdered at Neuengamme 23 Aprl 1945

 Kurt Heinrich Ledien was originally from Berlin.
 His parents, Louis and Gertrud Ledien, were both of Jewish heritage, but raised him, his sister, and one brother as Christians and had them confirmed.

 Kurt Ledien finished his college-preparatory schooling at the Christianeum Gymnasium in 1912.
 He served in the army in the First World War.
 After studying law in Lausanne, Munich, and Kiel, he received his doctorate in Göttingen.
 In 1925 he married Martha Liermann from Winsen an der Luhe.
 At that time she was working as a bookseller in Hamburg.
 She was non-Jewish.
 The couple moved into a ground-floor apartment at Giesestraße 9.
 Their first daughter Ilse Luisa Ida was born in 1926, followed in 1929 by Ulla Gertrud Martha.